medic/cht-docs/content/en/apps/tutorials/local-setup.md

 {{< figure src="medic-login.png" link="medic-login.png" class="right col-6 col-lg-8" >}}

-Once the command is done running, navigate to [https://localhost](https://localhost) with the Google Chrome browser and login with the default username `medic` and default password `password`.
+Once the command is finished, navigate to [https://localhost](https://localhost) with the Google Chrome browser and login with the default username `medic` and default password `password`.

 You might get an error "Your connection is not private" (see [screenshot](./privacy.error.png)).
 Click "Advanced" and then click "Proceed to localhost".